Do I need to fill out a new application if switching from survivor benefits to my own?

 Read More

-How do I switch from survivor benefits to my own benefits?
+Can I claim survivor benefits now and switch to my own benefit later?

 Read More